fkarg/fkarg.github.io/drafts/nixos-starting.md

 And then my Laptop crashed and burnt.
 Or, well, not exactly.
 For some reason, it did not boot.
 At first, it seemed like part of the boot section corrupted.
 So I tried to fix that.
 Didn't work.
 Tried some more things.
 Didn't work. did a backup, and tried to install a new OS.
 First, Ubuntu.
-Then Linx Mint, Debian, and NixOS.
+Then Linux Mint, Debian, and NixOS.
 None worked.
 They all failed to install the bootloader - just one critical part.
 And I had two presentations to prepare, so I had no more time to waste trying to fix my computer.

 So I went into our student council room (I'm well-known there) and told them:
 'I can't figure out why installing an OS does not work.'
-There were three people ready for the challange.
+There were three people ready for the challenge.
 I started to prepare for the presentation I was supposed to hold in two hours, somewhat unaware of what was happening to my laptop.
 At some point, someone said: 'You now have NixOS'.
 It was among the bootsticks I gave them, after all.
 I held my presentation first, not even